Fluctuating landscapes and heavy tails in animal behavior: Appendix A: Methods

 {\bf Data-driven reduced order model of \emph{C. elegans} foraging dynamics:} Building upon previous work \cite{Ahamed2021,Costa2023markovian,Costa2023}, we extract a slow reaction coordinate that captures transitions between ``runs'' and ``pirouettes'' from the posture dynamics of \emph{C. elegans}.
-The first step consists in performing a time-delay embedding of the instantaneous posture measurements to include short-term memory into an expanded maximally predictive state $X_{K^*}$.
+As in \cite{Broekmans2016}, we extract the centerline of the animal at every $\delta t = 1/16\,\text{s}$, estimate 100 tangent angles along the body, $\theta_t$, and project these angles onto an eigenworm representation \cite{Stephens2008} to obtain a 5-dimensional $35\,\text{minute-long}$ time series, $\theta_t\rightarrow \vec{a}_t \in \mathbb{R}^5, t\in \{\delta t,2\,\delta t, \ldots, 33600\,\delta t\}$, that accurately captures the changing postures of each of the 12 animals (a combined total of 403,200 frames).
+From such measurements, we perform a time-delay embedding \cite{Costa2023markovian,Ahamed2021} to include short-term memory into an expanded maximally predictive state $X_{K^*}(t) = \vec{a}_{t-K^*:t}$, where $\vec{a}_{t-K^*:t} = \{\vec{a}_{t-K^*},\ldots,\vec{a}_{t-1}\}$.
 The amount of time delays $K^*$ used to reconstruct the state space is chosen so as to maximize predictive information \cite{Costa2023markovian,Costa2023}.
-In this way, all the dynamics that mix on a sufficiently fast timescale (compared to the measurement time) should be included in the state.
-We then partition the state space into a large number of discrete symbols through k-means clustering, and choose the number of partitions so as to preserve as much information as possible in the discretization \cite{Costa2023markovian,Costa2023}.
-The outcome of the partitioning is a symbolic sequence, where each symbol $s_i$ corresponds to a small region of the state space.
+In this way, all the dynamics that mix on a sufficiently fast timescale (compared to the measurement time $T_\text{expt}$) should be included in the state.
+We note that, as evidenced throughout the manuscript, slow modes that evolve of timescales comparable to the measurement time do not provide enough independent samples to be directly inferred.
+Such non-stationary dynamics cannot be accounted for by a stationary model, and are thus not recoverable with a delay embedding due to their statistical insignificance.
+As in \cite{Costa2023markovian}, we choose $K^*=11\,\text{frames} = 0.6875\,\text{s}$ to maximize predictive information within the limits of the data.
+We then partition the state space into a large number of discrete symbols through k-means clustering, and choose the number of partitions, $N^*=1000$, so as to preserve as much information as possible in the discretization, while avoiding finite-size effects (as in \cite{Costa2023markovian}).
+The outcome of the partitioning is a symbolic sequence, where each symbol $s_i$ corresponds to a small region of the state space (a collection of similar posture sequences).
 We then build a Markov chain by counting transitions among state-space partitions separated by a timescale $\tau$, $P_{ij}(\tau) = P(s_j(t+\tau)|s_i(t))\approx e^{\mathcal{L}\tau}$ \cite{Costa2023markovian,Costa2023}, effectively approximating the action of the Perron-Frobenius operator (see, e.g., \cite{Bollt2013}).
 The transition time $\tau^*=0.75\,\text{s}$ was chosen so as to self-consistently capture the long-lived dynamics \cite{Costa2023markovian,Costa2023}.
 The eigenfunctions of the Perron-Frobenius operator, and its adjoint, the Koopman operator, capture global patterns of the dynamics that relax to the steady-state distribution on different timescales.
 In particular, the slowest eigenfunctions of these operators offer optimal reaction coordinates that capture the slow dynamics of the system \cite{Coifman2008,Bittracher2018,Giannakis2019}.
 The slowest left eigenvector of the reversibilized transition matrix $\phi_2$ captures transitions among ``runs'' and ``pirouettes'' that \emph{C. elegans} uses to forage \cite{Costa2023markovian}.
 We find the transition point $\phi_2^c$ between ``runs'' and ``pirouettes'' by maximizing the overall coherence of the metastable states \cite{Costa2023markovian,Costa2023}, and recenter and rescale $\phi_2$ to have $\phi_2^c=0$ at the transition point and to have equally-spaced values within $[-2,\phi_2^c=0]$ and $[\phi_2^c=0,2]$ \cite{Froyland2014}.
-Finally, each symbol $s_i$ assumes a particular value of $\phi_2$, and so we can translate the symbolic sequence into a stochastic time series $\phi_2(t)$ that captures transitions between ``runs'' and ``pirouettes'', see Fig.\,\ref{fig:1}(a-c).
+Finally, each symbol $s_i$ assumes a particular value of $\phi_2$, and so we can translate the symbolic sequence into a stochastic time series $\phi_2(t)$ that captures transitions between ``runs'' and ``pirouettes'', see Fig.\,\ref{fig:2}(a-c).